philj404/SimpleSerialShell/README.md

 * **IdentifyTheSketch** -- Example provides an "id?" query which reports the filename and build date of the sketch running.
 Useful if you forgot what was loaded on this board.

+### Alternate Tokenizers

+By default, shell input is tokenized using the UNIX standard strtok_r(3) function.
+This splits user input into space-delimited tokens.
+There may be applications where a more sophisticated tokenizer is desired.
+Quoted tokens with internal spaces, for example.
+The setTokenizer() method can be used to install a custom tokenizer.

+A demonstration of this feature can be seen [here](examples/AlternateTokenizer).

 ### Tips

 * "help" is a built-in command.
 It lists what is available.